ContainerSolutions/terraform-examples/README.md

 ## GitHub Actions Workflow

-On every commit, the following tests run on all branches:
+On every commit/push, the following tests run on all branches:

 - A `tflint` on all files ending with `tf`